Bittor Alkiza: Style of play

-Although his natural position was that of left midfielder, Alkiza could also play as a central one.
-He had a more than remarkable technique and a powerful mid-range shot coming in second line, combined with good passing and tackling abilities.
+Although his natural position was that of left midfielder, Alkiza could also be deployed as a central one.
+Coach Javier Irureta, who managed him at Athletic in 1994–95, said of the player: "I guarantee that if you pass him the ball he will not return a melon".

 Personal life

 Alkiza's father, Iñaki, also played for some years with Real Sociedad, later serving as the club's president.
 He was also a relatively important local politician.

 He broke the "curse" that stated that players from Real would never succeed at Athletic (Loren, Luciano Iturrino or David Villabona).

-Coach Javier Irureta, who managed him at Athletic in 1994–95, said of Alkiza: "I guarantee that if you pass him the ball he will not return a melon".